sponsian/reefswap-docs/README.md

 You might have to use the `--skipErrorChecking` flag to the `typedoc` command for cases where types are fetched during transpile time, such as contract ABIs.

 See https://www.npmjs.com/package/typedoc-plugin-markdown for details.

-# How to Update search indices with algolia

-- Create an .env file with `APPLICATION_ID` and the `API_KEY` (write access).
-If you don't have those, one for the Engineering Managers should be able to help you.
-- Edit config.json file if needed:
-    - Start url from updated website
-    - Sitemap url from updated website: eg for docs: https://docs.uniswap.org/sitemap.xml
-    - Use "v3-docs" as the index name
-- [Install](https://www.docker.com/products/docker-desktop/) and start running Docker Desktop
-- Install jq `brew install jq`
-- Run `docker run -it --env-file=.env -e "CONFIG=$(cat ./config.json | jq -r tostring)" algolia/docsearch-scraper`

 ## Installation